-Or for a vinegar hair rinse that is ready to be used immediately, make a herbal hair rinse (see recipe above) and add 1 to 2 tablespoons vinegar per 1 cup of water in hair rinse.
+For a vinegar hair rinse that is ready to be used immediately, make a herbal hair rinse (see recipe below) and add 1 to 2 tablespoons vinegar per 1 cup of water in hair rinse.
 If hair is dry, decrease vinegar.

 Simple Hair Rinse